JudgeGregg/sphinxwiki/content/pages/ArchivedNews.rst

 Twisted 2.2.0 (2006-02-12)
 ==========================

 Twisted 2.2.0 is out.
-See `TwistedProject <{filename}/pages/Twisted/TwistedProject.rst>`_.
+See `TwistedProject </content/pages/Twisted/TwistedProject.html>`_.

-Twisted (core) 2.1.0 + First Virtual Sprint (2005-10-09)
+Twisted (core) 2.1.0 + F.html Virtual Sprint (2005-10-09)
 ========================================================

-In Twisted's first virtual sprint the weekend of 2005-10-08, many people contributed to Twisted in general and helped get the Twisted 2.1.0 release out.
+In Twisted's f.html virtual sprint the weekend of 2005-10-08, many people contributed to Twisted in general and helped get the Twisted 2.1.0 release out.
 See the Twisted project page and read about what's new.

 Australian Twisted Sprint 2005.2 (2005-08-07)
 =============================================